 Yet Na'a's amazing ability to uncover knowledge of the inner workings of Nature does not mean that it has risen above the forces of Nature.
 Na'a is no less driven by the forces of Nature than Naa is, it just expanded on its powers of observation of Nature and massively expanded its ability to make tools by leveraging on its evolution to communicate with one another not just by speaking but also writing.
 Writing allows for records of communication which in turn creates history and history allows knowledge to advance and turn to all sorts of technology.
 Whatever technology and civil society that has emerged from Na'a, it is still meant to fulfill the four drives of Nature which are survival, protection, growth and embellishment.

-As Na'a, the Sense-of-I begins to incorporate the mind with the body in its understanding of itself.
-The Affirmative-I is the 'I' that we use to address ourselves in our thoughts, it is the 'I' of our mind that comes into existence each time we create a thought and speak it silently in the mind.
-Of course in Naa the 'I' of the mind also exists but because we were still very much enthralled by the wonders of the world around us and consumed by the impulses of the five senses with very little to no restraint only a small amount of energy is available for the mind to develop.
-It takes lifetimes for the wonderments of the world to loosen its grip a little so more energy can be directed into the mind.
-Na'a is the same condensate of consciousness that is Naa but it has grown from the lessons of its lifetimes as Naa that it starts to use the faculties of the mind instead of just being led by the forces of Nature.
+Na'a is the same condensate of consciousness that is Naa but it has grown from the lessons of its lifetimes as Naa that it starts to use the faculties of the mind more judiciously instead of just being led by the forces of Nature.
 As Na'a the swirl of energy in the mind instigates curiorsity of wanting to know how the forces of Nature work.
-This curiorsity which can be born of many reasons such as from the need to collect resources more efficiently, or to be able to protect the tribe better, or to cure disease and heal wounds, or simply to enjoy life more, causes Na'a to investigate and uncover knowledge.
+This curiorsity can be born of many reasons, such as from the need to collect resources more efficiently, or to be able to protect the tribe better, or to cure disease and heal wounds, or simply to enjoy life more.
+Such curiorsity which is driven by the desire to understand the workings Forces of Nature with greater sophistication causes Na'a to investigate and uncover knowledge.
 Another essential characteristic that is embedded in Na'a is the need to share knowledge with others.
-This characteristic is caused by the wonderment of generating thoughts and sharing these thoughts with others–a very human endeavour that opens a new dimension of reality where our thoughts become ambassadors of our Sense-of-I–thus the Affirmative-I that reacts to how these ambassadors are accepted, cherished, challenged or rejected by others through their ambassadorial thoughts.
-Life becomes more and more centered within our mind and as Na'a becomes stronger through lifetimes of accumulating knowledge.
+This characteristic is caused by the wonderment of generating thoughts and sharing these thoughts with others–a very human endeavour that opens a new dimension of reality where our thoughts become ambassadors of our Sense-of-I – thus the Affirmative-I that reacts to how these 'thought-ambassadors' are accepted, cherished, challenged or rejected by others through their ambassadorial thoughts.
+Life becomes more and more centered within our mind as Na'a becomes stronger through lifetimes of accumulating knowledge.
 Human personality transforms itself to identify more with its mind where the body becomes the mind's vehicle which is a role reversal from Naa.

 Nation building is one of the most complex endeavours of humanity.
 Today apart from Antartica there is not a continent one Earth that isn't carved up with imaginary lines that delineate the boundries of Nations.
 Modern Nations also consists of diverse populations from different ethnicities, language and religion who have learned to live and work together in varying types of social contracts for the common good of a Nation.
-This is a far cry from the tribalism of Naa which are mono-cultral and mono-ethnic.
+This is a far cry from the tribalism of Naa which are mono-cultural and mono-ethnic.
 The flexibility of mind and psyche required to live together in harmony among diverse populations as a single Nation is a function of Na'a's ability to traverse into the Fouth Dimension.

 Na'amm the Source of I